-Use Case: If you have e.g. three different teams (Dev, Marketing, QA) which work on the a software product and contribute to the same releases, you create a two-way sync group which contains all projects.
+Use Case: If you have e.g. three different teams (Dev, Marketing, QA) which work on the software product and contribute to the same releases, you create a two-way sync group that contains all projects.

 If you add a new version to any project it gets automatically synced to the other two projects in the group.

-In contrast, a one-way sync is a directed sync from a source/master project to one or more target projects.
-With the one-way sync you can build advanced sync group, with several source/master and target projects.
+In contrast, a one-way sync is a directed sync from a source/primary project to one or more target projects.
+With the one-way sync, you can build an advanced sync group, with several source/primary and target projects.

 If you add new versions to a source/master project, it will be synced to its target projects.
 If you add a new version to a target project, it won’t be synced with any other project.